T

 viewpoint

-A hill station located about 32 km east of Kathmandu, offering breathtaking panoramic views of the Himalayas, including Mount Everest on a clear day.
-It's a popular spot for sunrise and sunset views.
+A popular hill station offering panoramic views of the Himalayas, including Mount Everest on a clear day.
+Waking up early for sunrise over the snow-capped peaks is a breathtaking experience.
+It's a popular day trip or overnight destination from Kathmandu.

 ~150 min